Customer retention emails are designed to help customers understand the value of a product, prompt engagement, and reduce churn rate.

-- Are automated as part of a drip campaign;
+- are automated as part of a drip campaign;

-- Are triggered as a result of behavior (or lack of behavior);
+- are triggered as a result of behavior (or lack of behavior);

-- Encourage me to get more engaged, or;
+- encourage me to get more engaged, or;

-- Notify me of features, deals or events I would have otherwise missed.
+- notify me of features, deals or events I would have otherwise missed.

 How do you know if users are at risk of churn?

 Look for users in limbo.
-Users in limbo have completed one or more important actions – i.e. they signed up or created an account – but haven’t made the jump to happy customer.
-They might be stuck in a freemium plan, let a free trial lapse or even forgot they were paying for your product.
+Users in limbo have completed one or more important actions – i.e. they signed up or created an account – but haven’t made the jump to a happy customer.
+They might be stuck in a freemium plan, let a free trial expire or even forgot they were paying for your product.

 Calm: Stress-Free Design

 The line between newsletters and retention emails can be blurry.
 That is especially true here.
-Calm’s email could easily have been sent to their entire userbase but I suspect they targeted me because I downloaded the mobile app and didn’t complete the initial seven-day meditation program.
+Calm’s email could easily have been sent to their entire user base but I suspect they targeted me because I downloaded the mobile app and didn’t complete the initial seven-day meditation program.
 They likely recognize my interest and are trying to encourage me to try a new meditation.
 Something fresh and different might stick, and that could lead to a new paying customer.